Codepath-iOS-Group-2/Project/README.md

 * Create app file
 * Organize layout for application
 * Brainstorm design ideas
-* be able to create account
+* Be able to create account
 * User is able to enter daily calory intake
 * User can see list of available workouts
 * User can see detail of selected workout